 This guide assumes that you are already familiar with Enforce Script Syntax.

-Many functions documented in this guide take vector
+Many functions documented in this guide take vector instances as parameters

 to describe X, Y, and Z coordinates on the map.
 These instances can be expressed as either